 How Juan Soto built a successful career.
 Explore key moments that defined the journey.

-Juan Soto became the youngest major league player since Ken Griffey Jr. in 1989 to be intentionally walked in a game on May 29.
+On May 29, Juan Soto became the youngest major league player since Ken Griffey Jr. in 1989 to be intentionally walked in a game when Baltimore Orioles manager Buck Showalter elected to do so.

 On May 20, 2018, Juan Soto became the first player born in 1998 to appear in a Major League Baseball game.